Maple, Zayu and Clutch

-Maple, Zayu and Clutch are the official mascots of the 2026 FIFA World Cup held in Canada, United States and Mexico.
-They are each an anthropomorphic moose, jaguar and bald eagle who were announced on September 25, 2025.
+Maple, Zayu, and Clutch were the official mascots of the 2026 FIFA World Cup held in the United States, Mexico, and Canada.
+On September 25, 2025, the anthropomorphic moose, jaguar and bald eagle characters were announced.

 Description

 Maple, an anthropomorphic Canadian moose, appears in red and represents creativity and resilience.
 He is a goalkeeper and draws inspiration from the maple leaf, Canada's national symbol.
-Zayu, an anthropomorphic Mexican jaguar, wears the traditional green and acts as a forward.
-Inspired by the importance of the animal to ancient civilizations, it symbolizes strength, agility, and cultural pride.
-Clutch, an anthropomorphic American bald eagle, wears the blue uniform of the American team and symbolizes courage, leadership, and unity, acting as a midfielder.
+Zayu /es/, an anthropomorphic Mexican jaguar, wears the traditional green and acts as a forward.
+Inspired by the importance of the animal to ancient civilizations of Mexico, it symbolizes strength, agility, and cultural pride.
+Clutch, an anthropomorphic American bald eagle, wears the blue uniform of the American team and symbolizes courage, leadership, and unity, acting as a midfielder; his name references the concept of clutch, the ability to excel under pressure.

+Maple, Zayu and Clutch at the 2026 FIFA World Cup in New Jersey.

+Appearance in media

+Maple, Zayu and Clutch were featured as playable characters in the FIFA Heroes video game, with each mascot having its own special ability.
+Players were able to field the mascots alongside international football players from the 2026 FIFA World Cup.